secretstartups/handbook/customer-success/solutions-architects/tools-and-resources/pov/compliance/index.html.md

 It may overlap with some of the key acceptance in DevSecOps, but more focused on standard compliance and auditibility.

-If this is the key scope for the POV, reach out to the strategic field team to review the top drivers and regulatory requirements or deadtime, and define the right scope and execution steps for the POV with the acceptance.
+If this is the key scope for the POV, reach out to the strategic field team to review the top drivers and regulatory requirements or deadline, and define the right scope and execution steps for the POV with the acceptance.

 ### Other POV Scope and Acceptance